Anthropology of food

-Anthropology of food is a sub-field of cultural anthropology that connects an ethnographic and historical perspective with contemporary social issues in food production and consumption systems.
+The anthropology of food is a sub-field of cultural anthropology that connects an ethnographic and historical perspective with contemporary social issues in food-production and food-consumption systems.

-Although early anthropological accounts often dealt with cooking and eating as part of ritual or daily life, food was rarely regarded as the central point of academic focus.
-This changed in the later half of the 20th century, when foundational work by Mary Douglas, Marvin Harris, Arjun Appadurai, Jack Goody, and Sidney Mintz cemented the study of food as a key insight into modern social life.
-Mintz is known as the "Father of food anthropology" for his 1985 work Sweetness and Power, which linked British demand for sugar with the creation of empire and exploitative industrial labor conditions.
+Although early anthropological accounts often dealt with cooking and eating as part of ritual or daily life, food rarely became the central point of academic focus.
+This changed in the second half of the 20th century, when foundational work by Mary Douglas, Marvin Harris, Arjun Appadurai, Jack Goody, and Sidney Mintz cemented the study of food as a key insight into modern social life.
+Mintz became known as the "Father of food anthropology" for his 1985 work Sweetness and Power, which linked Europe's demand for sugar with imperial expansion and with exploitative industrial-labor conditions in both Europe and America.

 Research has traced the material and symbolic importance of food, as well as how they intersect.
-Examples of ongoing themes are food as a form of differentiation, commensality, and food's role in industrialization and globalizing labor and commodity chains.
+Examples of ongoing research themes include food as a form of differentiation, commensality, and food's role in industrialization and in globalizing labor and commodity chains.

-Several related and interdisciplinary academic programs exist in the US and UK (listed under Food studies institutions).
+Several related and interdisciplinary academic programs exist in the US and the UK (listed under Food studies institutions).

 Anthropology of food is also the name of a scientific journal first published in 2001.